 6. Regularly clean and disinfect commonly touched surfaces in the kitchen, such as countertops, handles, and switches.

-See also How to cook flavourful rice
+See also How to cook hemp hearts like oatmeal

 By following these guidelines, you can help reduce the risk of transmitting the virus to your family members while preparing meals.
 Remember to always wash your hands thoroughly before and after handling food or utensils, even while wearing gloves.